MicrosoftDocs/azure-devops-docs/docs/pipelines/_shared/create-first-pipeline-next-steps.md

 ### Clean up

-If you create some test pipelines, they are easy to remove.
+If you created any test pipelines, they are easy to delete when you are done with them.
 To delete a pipeline, navigate to the summary page for that pipeline, and choose **Delete** from the **...** menu in the top-right of the page.
 Type the name of the pipeline to confirm, and choose **Delete**.

 ![Delete pipeline](../_img/get-started-yaml/delete-pipeline.png)